ravn/streamtuples/README.md

 earlier in the stream".
 This is typically when you have an id, use it to look something up (replacing the id with the value found) and then needing _both_ the id and the value to send the result back to storage.
+In most functional languages this is typically done by returning a pair of values (or more).
+Such a pair is called a _tuple_ and is typically written like `(a, b) = method(...)`.

-This is very cumbersome to do in Java as it doesn't have multi-value return types or pairs/tuples in the language, so the official recommendation is to write a custom class for each intermediate step in the stream as needed, but even so the language does not help autoboxing (for lack of a better word) these, unless you use magic somewhere in the proces.
+This is not possible in Java 8 as there are no multi-value return types or pairs/tuples in the language, so the official recommendation is to write a custom class for each intermediate step in the stream as needed, but even so the language does not help with autoboxing (for lack of a better word) these, unless you use magic somewhere in the process.

-This project offers a different approach.
-A tuple holding two values and helper methods to use the tuple in streams.
+This project offers a different approach:  A tuple holding two values and helper methods to use the tuple in streams.
 Focus has been on following the rules and help the compiler as much as possible.

+##TODO## :  Graphic showing  what is going on.

 An example from an early unit test.
+The really important bit is the `(left, right) -> left + "*2=" + right)` snippet inside a `map(...)` which is a two-argument lambda expression where the value saved earlier and the item currently in the stream are both used.

+Details:
-The value passed in the actual stream is turned into a `StreamTuple<L, R>` which _also_ has a `map` method which returns what the actual `map` method needs to pass a suitable new `StreamTuple`to the next step in the stream.
+The value passed in the actual stream is turned into a `StreamTuple<L, R>` which _also_ has a `map`  method which returns what the actual `map` method needs to pass a suitable new
+`StreamTuple`to the next step in the stream.